 With potential consequences as damaging as these, every accounting firm should look for ways to avoid downtime.

-Here are five ways to help you Avoid Downtime During Tax Season:
+Here are five ways to help you Avoid Downtime in Tax Season:

 1. Use a Network Monitoring System

 Everything comes down to monitoring the way your network is running.
-Network Monitoring Systems tell you if your network is in ‘danger,’ and reports You will know your servers CPU response time, disk write delays, memory utilization, overall network availability, and more.
+Network Monitoring Systems tell you if your network is in ‘danger,’ and gives reports about what is happening in real-time.
+You will know your servers CPU response time, disk write delays, memory utilization, overall network availability, and more.
 Therefore, you will not have to guess what is happening on your network, giving you peace of mind.

 2. Updating or Buying New Equipment